thegetty/quire-docs/content/documentation/getting-started.md

 The project is ready when you see the message: “Theme and dependencies successfully installed.”

+{{< q-class "box warning" >}}
+- If you are a Mac user and receive an error message when previewing a new project or an [existing project](#copy-an-existing-project), check to see what operating system you are on.
+If you are on Monterey, follow this link to install Python 2: https://www.python.org/downloads/release/python-2718/.
+Click the "macOS 64-bit installer" and follow the install prompts.
+Then navigate to `themes/default` folder in your new project, delete the `node_modules` folder, then run `quire install` followed by `quire preview.`
+{{< /q-class >}}

 ## Copy an Existing Project

 In addition to starting a Quire project from scratch as described in the previous section, you can also copy and work on a pre-existing Quire project.
 You would do this if you were collaborating with others on a publication via GitHub or another service.